pulumi/docs/content/docs/reference/pkg/azure-nextgen/media/gettransform.md

         <span class="property-indicator"></span>
         <span class="property-type">string</span>
     </dt>
     <dd>{{% md %}}The label of the job input which is to be used as an overlay.
 The Input must specify exactly one file.
-You can specify an image file in JPG or PNG formats, or an audio file (such as a WAV, MP3, WMA or M4A file), or a video file.
+You can specify an image file in JPG, PNG, GIF or BMP format, or an audio file (such as a WAV, MP3, WMA or M4A file), or a video file.
 See https://aka.ms/mesformats for the complete list of supported audio and video file formats.{{% /md %}}</dd>
     <dt class="property-optional"
             title="Optional">
         <span id="audiogainlevel_csharp">